teklynk/twitch_queue/README.md

 To reset/restart the list, you will need to manually refresh the browser source.

+Only one entry per person/username.
+Command will be ignored if the username is already in the list.

 ### Custom CSS

 Add this CSS to the OBS browser source and modify as needed.